stevenjmesser/hypertext-store/Directgov-2010-and-beyond-revolution-not-evolution.md

 recommendations are attached for your information

-As well as Transform's work, I have been helped by some good discussions with an advisory group I pulled together that included brains from the BBe, Google, M&S, YouGov, academia and venture capital.
+As well as Transform's work, I have been helped by some good discussions with an advisory group I pulled together that included brains from the BBC, Google, M&S, YouGov, academia and venture capital.
 So whilst these recommendations are mine, I hope you will find there is a broad consensus about the recommendations - the only differences of opinion are around timeframes and operational detail.

-1. Transactional Services (and Channel Shift)
+### 1. Transactional Services (and Channel Shift)

 Employment, motoring, education and benefits are the primary drivers of visits to Directgov and together have constituted 80% of Directgov's traffic in the